 You might think finishing a year early and saving upwards of tens of thousands of dollars could only be beneficial.
 And financially, it might be true.
 But there are some negatives to consider as well:

 - Some students choose to take such a rigorous high school course load – including multiple college courses – ending up with high levels of stress.
 They may also perform poorly in classes, and their grades suffer, affecting their Grade Point Average (GPA) and class rank.
 Other students may cram in coursework each semester in college to finish early causing the same stress and performance issues.

 - College credit earned during high school isn’t accepted at all colleges, and some colleges only accept specific courses (depending on the student’s major) or grades.

 - Starting college as a sophomore instead of as a freshman puts students in more difficult classes.
 Since these students are already adjusting to being in a new setting, this may negatively impact their GPA if they struggle in any courses.
 If a student has a scholarship dependent on GPA, the stress compounds and financial hardship may result.

 - It is sometimes challenging to fit all required classes into a typical four-year program of study.
 By cutting out a year of study, younger students may get closed out of courses because they often register later than their older peers.

 - Students who graduate early may not be able to participate in internships or study abroad programs.
 They will also be graduating a year before their cohort class and may miss out on social experiences and traditions with their peers.
-Many may also need to cut out extra-curricular activities they enjoy.
+Many may also need to cut out the extra-curricular activities they enjoy.

 - Starting in the workforce or graduate school a year before what’s typical, may be challenging depending on the position taken or the program enrolled in.